Giacomo Casanova: Memoirs

 Casanova wrote about the purpose of his book:

 He also advises his readers that they "will not find all my adventures.
 I have left out those which would have offended the people who played a part in them, for they would cut a sorry figure in them.
 Even so, there are those who will sometimes think me too indiscreet; I am sorry for it."
-In the final chapter, the text abruptly breaks off with hints at adventures unrecorded: "Three years later I saw her in Padua, where I resumed my acquaintance with her daughter on far more tender terms."
+In the final chapter, the text abruptly breaks off with hints at adventures unrecorded: "[T]hree years later I saw her in Padua, where I resumed my acquaintance with her daughter on far more tender terms."

 In their original publication, the memoirs were divided into twelve volumes, and the unabridged English translation by Willard R. Trask runs to more than 3,500 pages.
 Though his chronology is at times confusing and inaccurate, and many of his tales exaggerated, much of his narrative and many details are corroborated by contemporary writings.
 He has a good ear for dialogue and writes at length about all classes of society.
 Casanova, for the most part, is candid about his faults, intentions, and motivations, and shares his successes and failures with good humor.
 The confession is largely devoid of repentance or remorse.
 He celebrates the senses with his readers, especially regarding music, food, and women.
-"I have always liked highly seasoned food. ...
+"I have always liked highly seasoned dishes. ...
 As for women, I have always found that the one I was in love with smelled good, and the more copious her sweat the sweeter I found it."
 He mentions over 120 sexual/romantic escapades with women and girls, with several veiled references to male lovers as well.
+(Notes that Casanova made in preparation for the work, discovered at the Castle of Dux in Bohemia, indicate that he self-censored his sexual affairs with men and boys.
+Rejected episodes include "My love for the Giton of the Duke of Elbeuf", "Pederasty with Bazin, and his sisters", and "Pederasty with X at Dunkirk".)
 He describes his duels and conflicts with scoundrels and officials, his entrapments and his escapes, his schemes and plots, his anguish and his sighs of pleasure.
-He demonstrates convincingly, "I can say vixi ('I have lived')."

 The manuscript of Casanova's memoirs was held by his relatives until it was sold to F. A. Brockhaus publishers, and first published in heavily abridged versions in German around 1822, then in French.
-During World War II, the manuscript survived the allied bombing of Leipzig.
+During World War II, the manuscript survived the Allied bombing of Leipzig.
 The memoirs were heavily pirated through the ages and have been translated into some twenty languages.
 Not until 1960 was the entire text published in its original language of French.
 In 2010 the manuscript was acquired by the National Library of France, which has started digitizing it.